carbon-language/carbon-lang/llvm/docs/ORCv2.rst

     // and contained in the list.
     CompileLayer.add(JD, loadModule(...));

-As an aside, it's worth pointing out that references to process or library symbols could simply be hardcoded into your IR or object files using the symbols' raw addresses.
-Symbolic resolution using the JIT symbol tables should usually be preferred though: Both methods require you to resolve the process symbol addresses, but symbolic resolution via the JIT symbol tables keeps the IR and objects readable and reusable in subsequent JIT sessions.
+References to process or library symbols could also be hardcoded into your IR or object files using the symbols' raw addresses, however symbolic resolution using the JIT symbol tables should be preferred: it keeps the IR and objects readable and reusable in subsequent JIT sessions.
 Hardcoded addresses are difficult to read, and usually only good for one session.

 Roadmap
 =======